Webinar Includes : All the training handouts , certificate ,Q/A and 180 mins Live Webinar

-This webinar will examine the requiements for the FDA's DHF and the current and new requirements of MDD/MDR's TF/DD/TD -- how to meet and document them.
+This webinar will examine the existing and proposed requiements for the FDA's DHF and the MDR's tD -- how to meet and document them.
 Their differing purposes / goals.
 Required and desirable contents.
 Areas requiring frequent re-evaluation / update.
 Similiarities and differences, and future convergences and trends.
-Typical DHF Table of Contents.
-Technical File/Design Dossier/Technical Documentation Table of Contents.
-The importance and usefulness of the "Essential Requirements"/"General Safety and Performance Requirements" .
-Structure of the "Declaration of Conformity"; N-B reviewed.
+Typical DHF Table of Contents, including Risk Management and Use Engineering.
+Technical Documentation File Table of Contents.
+The importance and usefulness of the "Essential Requirements".
+Structure of the "Declaration of Conformity"; self-declaring or N-B reviewed.
 Parallel approaches to development.
 The Device Master Record / Device History Record "tie in".
-Differing approaches to file inspections/audits by the U.S. FDA and a Notified Body.
+Differing approaches to file audits by the U.S. FDA and a Notified Body.

 Why should you attend?